benarmstrongg/cursedui/README.md

 })
 ```

-Sure, you could just do `p.innerText = "text"` and avoid the `with` statement, but where's the fun in that?
+Sure, you could just do `element.property = value` and avoid the `with` statement, but where's the fun in that?

 ### State